Few-shot Partial Multi-view Learning: Methodology

-Trying to solve the proposed task, we propose the \textit{Unified Gaussian Dense-anchoring (UGD)} method.
-We provide a method overview in Section 4.1.
-Then, in Section 4.2 and Section 4.3, we introduce the details of the key components used in our method.
+In this section, we elaborate on our proposed UGDA method.
+First, we provide an overview for our approach in Section 4.1.
+Then, in Section 4.2 and Section 4.3, we introduce the details of the key components.